psteinroe/supabase-cache-helpers/README.md

 ### Why?

 To maximize our velocity at [hellomateo](https://hellomateo.de) (we are hiring!), we always try to minimize the surface area of the tech.
-In other words, write as little code as possible.[1](https://paul.copplest.one/blog/nimbus-tech-2019-04.html) As our apps grew, our queries became more complex.
+In other words, write as little code as possible.[1](https://paul.copplest.one/blog/nimbus-tech-2019-04.html) As our apps grow, our queries become more complex.
 At one point, we found ourselves writing a lot of repetitive code to query data, define cache keys and update the cache after mutations.
 Imagine a Master-Detail view.
 When using SWR, you will probably end up with something like this

 ```ts
 const { data: posts, error } = useSWR("posts", () => {